namatran/namatran/README.md

 <div>
   <h1>About Me:</h1>
 </div>
-I'm a 10th-grade student in the realm of coding and moreover, problem solving.
+I'm a 10th-grade student learning problem solving skills and by extension, coding.

 <!--
 - 🔭 I’m currently working on ...